Time-Frequency Correlation of Repeating Fast Radio Bursts: Correlated Aftershocks Tend to Exhibit Downward Frequency Drifts: Data

 We compute the correlation functions for five datasets of FRBs observed by the Arecibo and FAST telescopes from three repeating sources, as listed in Table \ref{table:FRB}.
-Detailed descriptions of these FRB datasets follow below.
+Below, we provide detailed descriptions of these FRB datasets.

 {\it FRB 20201124A (X22 \& Z22)--} FRB 20201124A \citep{CHIME2021} is a repeater known for its high activity.
 It is localized to a Milky Way-like, barred spiral galaxy at $z=0.0979$ \citep{xu2022fast}.
-Barycentric arrival times $t$ of the X22 \citep{xu2022fast} are from the tables in the original papers.
+We take the barycentric arrival times $t$ of the X22 \citep{xu2022fast} from the tables in the original papers.
 Since peak frequency information was not provided in the original paper, we obtained the one-dimensional spectra extracted from the full dynamic spectra (as archived in \citealt{Wang2023}) for all bursts from the authors.
 We then fitted these spectra with a 1D Gaussian function, $\propto \exp{\left\{-(\nu-\mu)^2/(2\sigma^2)\right\}}$, using the fitted $\mu$ as the peak frequency $\nup$ \citep[e.g.,][]{aggarwal2021comprehensive,Zhou2022,zhang2023frbs}.
-Additionally, the observation log for the X22 data set was obtained directly from the authors.
+Additionally, we obtained the observation log for the X22 data set directly from the authors.

 There was another observation of this source during a period of enhanced burst activity \citep[][hereafter Z22]{Zhou2022}, which we use to compare results from the same source at different activity levels.
 We took $t$ and $\nup$ (``$\nu_0$'' in the table of Z22) of all 1,461 bursts from the original paper (Z22).
-The observation log from the original paper was used.
+We used the observation log from the original paper.

 {\it FRB 20220912A (Z23)--} FRB 20220912A \citep{McKinven2022} is another repeater being located at a position that is consistent with a host galaxy of stellar mass $\sim 10^{10} M_\odot$ at $z=0.0771$ \citep{Ravi2023}.
 We used barycentric times $t$ and peak frequencies $\nup$ of 1,076 bursts from the Z23 dataset \citep{zhang2023frbs} as presented in the original paper.
 We note that their $\nup$ values were derived using the same method (i.e., a 1D Gaussian function) that we employed in our analysis of the X22 dataset.